-Although this genus likes a lot of bright light, you want to diffuse it and avoid direct sunlight.
+Although this genus likes a lot of bright light, try to diffuse it and avoid direct sunlight.
 Additionally, your orchid should have good ventilation and air movement constantly.

-If you're growing your orchids indoors, you want to place them in a bright eastern facing window or a slightly shaded south window if you live in the northern hemisphere.
+If you're growing it indoors, place them in a bright eastern facing window or a slightly shaded south window if you live in the northern hemisphere.

 Water and Humidity

 From September to March, your plant may enter a dormant period where it loses its leaves and looks like dry, hanging, sticks.
-This is normal, and you should reduce your watering to light mists every few days until you see it beginning to grow again.
+This is normal, and you should reduce your watering to light mists every few days until it begins to grow again.

 The average humidity in their natural habitats ranges from 70% to 80% year-round, and this is one area where this orchid genus is picky.
-While they can survive with slightly lower humidity levels, you do want to keep it as close to this range as you possibly can to ensure optimal growth.
+While they can survive with slightly lower humidity levels, keep it as close to this range as you possibly can to ensure optimal growth.

-You should feed your plant a balanced fertilizer mix that is diluted to half strength once a week during the periods of active growth in the summer and into the early autumn months.
-During the late summer, you may want to switch your fertilizer to one that has lower nitrogen levels and higher phosphorus levels because it can promote better flowers in the spring.
+Feed your plant a balanced fertilizer mix that is diluted to half strength once a week during the periods of active growth in the summer and into the early autumn months.
+During the late summer, switch your fertilizer to one that has lower nitrogen levels and higher phosphorus levels because it can promote better flowers in the spring.

-When your plant goes dormant, you can stop fertilizing it until you see new growth starting once again.
+When your plant goes dormant, stop fertilizing it until you see new growth starting once again.

-Ideally, you want to mount your orchid on a slab of bark, tree fern, or cork.
-If you can't do this, you can grow your orchid in shallow pots or wire baskets.
+Ideally, mount your orchid on a slab of bark, tree fern, or cork.
+If you can't do this, grow it in shallow pots or wire baskets.